lunawang257/pick-treasury/README.txt

    1994-1997, 1998-2001, etc.) while rolling periods provide more test periods but with overlapping data.

+   When using --no-overlap, you can also add --use-new-data to skip old data and use the latest data instead.
+For example, if there are 35 years of data and testing 10-year periods, the default would use the first 30 years (1990-2019), but with --use-new-data it would use the latest 30 years (1995-2024):

+   python pick-treasury.py -c --no-overlap --use-new-data

 4. Run Stability Test with Different Period Lengths
    -----------------------------------------------
    You can vary the rolling period length: